TimberToe/jbl-chat/API_design.md

 Given that I have made a message
 When I delete the message
 Then the message is deleted from the database

+Given that a room has many messages
+When I fetch messages
+Then the return is paginated

 OUT OF SCOPE
 Given that I have a message